 Back Swing Thoughts

-2. The middle of the right triceps stretches up to coil the upper body over the lower body
+- Feel the right side stretch up and feel the front right hip bone stretch down to coil the upper body over the lower body

 Down Swing Thoughts

-I make sure I “do ‘em.”
+I make sure I “do” the swing thoughts.
 It may seem like a lot, but the swing motions are not done at the same time, they are done sequentially like a dance choreography.
 Although the time it takes to do the motions is less than one second.
 I feel this sequence of swing thoughts gives me the best chance focus on the swing motion and execute a consistent golf swing.

-I encourage the average golfer to find a series of swing thoughts that will allow the mind to focus on the swing motion instead of being distracted by what is in front of the body.
+I encourage the average golfer to find a series of swing thoughts that will allow the mind to focus on the swing motion instead of being distracted by the ball that is in front of the body.